n25nguyen/n25nguye_sidequest_W3/README.md

 ## Description

-This p5.js project demonstrates a simple multi-screen game structure using a state-based approach inspired by the game "Life is Strange".
-The example includes a start screen, an instructions screen with a back button, a basic game screen, and win/lose outcome screens.
-Player input is routed based on the current game state, allowing the story to unfold across multiple scenes.
-A basic player stat (karma) is tracked throughout the game and influences which ending is shown, illustrating how small choices can affect outcomes.
-The project focuses on clear file organization, simple UI elements such as buttons and keyboard controls, and an easy-to-understand approach to branching game logic.
+This p5.js project demonstrates a simple multi-screen game structure using a state-based approach.
+Inspired by Life is Strange, this interactive story lets players make choices that branch the narrative.
+Every decision affects your karma, leading to different endings.This game includes a start screen, an instructions screen with a back button, a basic game screen, and win/lose outcome screens.
+Player choices affect a tracked stat, karma, which determines the ending.

 ---